bobbesnl/growatt_thor/README.md

 ## Installation

 ### Prerequisites
-- Home Assistant (2023.1 or newer recommended)
+- Home Assistant (2024.4.1 or newer recommended)
-- HACS (Home Assistant Community Store) installed
+- HACS (Home Assistant Community Store) installed (minimum v1.34.0 but most latest version is recommended)
-- Growatt THOR EV Charger with network connectivity
+- Working Growatt THOR EV Charger setup --> Fully configured to work with your (hybrid) inverter and with a working network connectivity to Growatt cloud (Shinephone app)
-- Network access between Home Assistant and the charger
+- Network access between Home Assistant server and the charger

 ### Via HACS (Recommended)